carlk3/no-OS-FatFS-SD-SPI-RPi-Pico/README.md

   * Elapsed seconds 3396.9
   * Transfer rate 926.1 KiB/s

-I have been able to push the SPI baud rate as far as 20,833,333 with a SanDisk card, which increases the transfer speed proportionately (but SDIO would be faster!).
+I have been able to push the SPI baud rate as far as 20,833,333 with a SanDisk card, which increases the transfer speed proportionately.
 With a PNY card I have trouble going above 5 MHz.
+(But SDIO would be faster!)

 ## Prerequisites:
 * Raspberry Pi Pico
 * Something like the [SparkFun microSD Transflash Breakout](https://www.sparkfun.com/products/544)

+Note: avoid modules like these: [DAOKI 5Pcs TF Micro SD Card Module Memory Shield Module Micro SD Storage Expansion Board Mini Micro SD TF Card with Pins for Arduino ARM AVR with Dupo](https://www.amazon.com/gp/product/B07XF4RJSL/).
+They appear to be designed for 5v signals and won't work with the 3.3v Pico.

 * Breadboard and wires
 * Raspberry Pi Pico C/C++ SDK
+* (Optional) A couple of ~4.7kΩ resistors

 ![image](https://github.com/carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/blob/master/images/IMG_1478.JPG "Prototype")